zi-hui/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)

 #### 4.4.2.
 Save current state
-The save current state feature allows the user to store the current state of the program data by manual-save mode.
-Manual-save mode data will be updated and replaced with the current state when save command is implemented.
+The save current state feature allows the user to store the current state of the program data into the backup storage files.
+The contents of the backup storage files will be updated and replaced with the current state when save command is implemented by the user.

 ##### Implementation
 The following steps explain how `save` command works: